On the night of October 5, 1994, 25-year-old Michelle Dyson was shot to death in the basement of her home in Baltimore, Maryland.

 The new evidence was provided to the prosecution, which re-investigated the case.
 In December 2013, the Mid-Atlantic Innocence Project filed a petition for a writ of actual innocence on behalf of Burgess.

 On February 21, 2014, the prosecution agreed with the defense that the conviction should be vacated, dismissed the charge and Burgess was released.
+In March 2015, Burgess filed a federal civil rights lawsuit against the Baltimore police department.

 – Maurice Possley